cogini/phoenix_container_example_old/README.md

 * Supports building for multiple architectures, e.g. AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor.
   Arm builds work on Intel with both Mac hardware and Linux (CodeBuild), and should work the same on Apple Silicon.
-Building in emulation is considerably slower, mainly due to lack of precompiled packages for Arm.
-The key in any case is getting caching optimized.

 * Supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.